FYCodeLab/SweetSpot/README.md

 - An online form to collect guesses
   *(Google Forms, Microsoft Forms, Framaforms, etc.)*
 - RStudio displayed on screen in the classroom
-- The `SWEETCOUNT.R` script and a `Data.txt` file to hold the collected responses
+- The `SWEETSPOT.R` script and a `Data.txt` file to hold the collected responses

 ---